cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

 ): Promise<DeliverTxResponse>;
 ```

-`Coin[]` is convenient in that Alice can send to the faucet not just `stake`, but also any number of other coins as long as she owns them.
+`Coin[]` is convenient in that Alice can send not just `stake`, but also any number of other coins as long as she owns them.
 So she can:

 <CodeGroup>
 <CodeGroupItem title="Send one token type" active>